liudichen/mui-message/README.md

 ### Use

 Just hang the MessageBox as an independent component at a higher level.
-It is recommended to put it on the outer layer of the router so that it can be accessed globally
+It is recommended to put it on the outer layer of the router so that it can be accessed globally.

+If you customize the Mui theme, you should put the component inside  `ThemeProvider` of Mui.

 ```javascript
 // App.js